-To send flowers in memory of Emily Markway, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Emily Markway, please visit our Heartfelt Sympathies Store.

 Emily was born March 11, 1982, at St Mary's Hospital in Jefferson City, MO.
 She attended Moreau Heights Elementary School, Lewis & Clark Middle School, then Jefferson City High School and was a member of the class of 2000.
 Emily's tendency to live with bravado was evident as early as first grade.
 At her very first parent teacher conference, Emily's teacher told her mother, "I'll make you a deal.
 I will only believe about half of what Emily says goes on at home if you'll only believe about half of what Emily says goes on here at school."
 After high school, Emily became a certified nurse's assistant and worked at Villa Marie Nursing Home.
 She loved her job.
 Emily felt like her "old people" and her coworkers were her family.
 That feeling was mutual.